 The user can add water to the non-pressurized refill chamber as needed, without having to stop, refill, and reheat.
 Using this method, one can add water to the steam cleaners simultaneously while it carries out the cleaning job.
 This is particularly useful for increasing productivity in commercial applications.

-Industrial steam cleaners can feature yet another solution: direct water feed.
+Technologically advanced industrial steam cleaners can feature yet another solution: direct water feed.
 This enables a similar continuous refill function via connection to a hose line.
 This works similar to the continuous refill function discussed above, with the exception that the user is not required to add water to the refill chamber.

 For residential cleaning purposes, continuous use commercial steam cleaners are not mandatory, though it is good to have them.
 However, for more rigorous commercial and industrial applications that can extend over a long period of time, continuous refill machines are essential.